microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 A single bot, at its turn, can livestream multiple activities simultaneously each with their own content.
 Each livestream will be isolated by their own session ID.

-The livestream session ID is same as the activity ID of the first activity in the livestream session.
+The livestreaming session ID is same as the activity ID of the first activity in the livestreaming session.

 ### Informative message